Majc23/MyApp/README.md

 All cities are shown with an icon with the name and type of climate, the current temperature, minimum and maximum temperature of the day.

+The information displayed in the application is obtained from the API http://api.openweathermap.org/data/2.5/weather

 ## Installation

 To get started please follow the steps below: